dimitri-nicolo/calico/master/reference/essentials/policy-violations.md

 title: Policy Violation Monitoring & Reporting
 ---

-Tigera Essentials adds the ability to monitor violations of policy configured in your cluster.
+Tigera Essentials Toolkit adds the ability to monitor violations of policy configured in your cluster.
 By defining a set of simple rules and thresholds, you can monitor denied traffic and receive alerts when it exceeds configured thresholds.